 Learning outcomesUpon successful completion of this unit, students will be able to:

-1. Adapt professional behaviours for ethical and safe occupational therapy practice between routine practice;
+1. Display professional behaviours for ethical and safe occupational therapy practice;

 2. Apply theories and knowledge of occupation and its relationship with health and wellbeing to inform occupation-centred practice;

 3. Determine and demonstrate occupation-centred practice that acknowledges the relationship between health, wellbeing and human occupation; and

 4. Adapt appropriate communication strategies to build partnerships and enhance occupational performance and participation.